You've thought about it enough. Your body knows the way through.

 What happened.
 What was said.
 What you missed.
 What it means.
 Whether it counts.
 Whether you're allowed to still be affected by it.
 Whether there's something wrong with you for not being over it yet.

-You've tried to think your way through betrayal, through the confusion of narcissistic abuse, through the particular exhaustion of a relationship that quietly took more from you than you knew was being taken.
+You've tried to think your way through trauma, betrayal, through the confusion of narcissistic abuse, through the particular exhaustion of a relationship that quietly took more from you than you knew was being taken.

 And thinking about it more hasn't made you feel it less.